saltict/availproject.github.io/docs/api/validiums.md

 `destinationDomain` Destination domain 1000.

-`bridgeRouterEthAddress` Address of the main data availability router contract deployed on Sepolia network `0xbD824890A51ed8bda53F51F27303b14EFfEbC152`.
+`bridgeRouterEthAddress` Address of the main data availability router contract deployed on Sepolia network for Goldberg (`0x305222c4DdB86FfA9fa9Aa0A479705577E3c4d33`), for Kate`0xbD824890A51ed8bda53F51F27303b14EFfEbC152`.

 `header` Provided from the block when data is submitted.